madzera/happytree/CONTRIBUTING.md

 ### Naming Conventions

-In the most part, the HappyTree API follows the [Oracle Code Conventions](https://www.oracle.com/java/technologies/javase/codeconventions-contents.html)
+For the most part, the HappyTree API follows the [Oracle Code Conventions](https://www.oracle.com/java/technologies/javase/codeconventions-contents.html)

 #### Classes/Interfaces

-* Names of classes or interfaces in the HappyTree API represent nouns and each spelled word has its first letter in capital letter;
+* Names of classes or interfaces in the HappyTree API represent nouns and each spelled word has its first letter capitalized;
-* There are not "$", "_" and numbers.
+* There are no "$", "_" and numbers.

 #### Methods

-* Method names usually indicate verb (not necessarily);
+* Method names usually indicate a verb (not necessarily);
 * The first letter must always be lowercase;
-* After the first spelled word, all words have the first letter in capital letter;
+* After the first spelled word, all words have the first letter capitalized;
-* There are not "$", "_" and numbers.
+* There are no "$", "_" and numbers.

 #### Variables

-* Variable names must represent the context it has in a method or class;
+* Variable names must represent the context they have in a method or class;
 * The first letter must always be lowercase;
-* After the first spelled word, all words have the first letter in capital letter;
+* After the first spelled word, all words have the first letter capitalized;
-* There are not "$", "_" and numbers.
+* There are no "$", "_" and numbers.

 #### Constants

-* Method constants must follow the same as variables;
+* Method constants must follow the same rules as variables;
 * Class constants are all capitalized;
-* If this is a class constant, each spelled word is separated by "_" e.g
+* If this is a class constant, each spelled word is separated by "_" e.g.
 <code>DEFAULT_VERSION</code>;
-* There are not "$", "_" and numbers.
+* There are no "$", "_" and numbers.

 ### Indentation